GooGee/Code-Generator/docs/script.md

 - properties of "data" will be available in template

-**Run Order**
+## Execute Order

 To generate code, the program will do

-1. run project script
+1. execute project script
-1. run entity script
+1. execute entity script
-1. run layer script
+1. execute layer script
 1. render layer template

-except for validation rules, only the validation script will be ran.
+Except for validation rules, only the validation script will be executed.